adamki/dotfiles/README.md

     * `~/.tmuxlinesnapshot.conf` -> `/Users/A075140/adams-dotfiles/tmuxlinesnapshot.conf`
     * `~/aliases` -> `/Users/A075140/adams-dotfiles/aliases`

-It is now recommended that you restart your terminal completely
+It is now recommended that you restart your terminal completely.

+Opening NVIM for the first time.... recommended steps:
+* `:PlugInstall`
+* `:CheckHealth`

 ___